pognetwork/specification/specification/protocol/consensus/dpoi.md

 !!! warning
     The POG.network specification is still a Work-In-Progress and this page isn't finalized yet.

-# Delegated Proof of Importance
+# Delegated Proof of Importance - our consensus Mechanism

 ## Abstract